openharmony/docs/en/application-dev/quick-start/arkts-builder.md

 > **NOTE**
 >
-> Since API version 9, this decorator is supported in ArkTS widgets.
+> This decorator can be used in ArkTS widgets since API version 9.

 ## Rules of Use